kkailiwang/csNotes/React.md

       2. remains unchanged over time
       3. can compute it based on any other state or props
 4. Identify where state should live
-   1. identify ever component that renders something based on that state
+   1. identify every component that renders something based on that state
    2. find a common owner component
    3. either the common owner or another component higher up in the hierarchy should own the state
    4. if that doesn't work, create a new component to hold the state